Australian Capital Territory (Self-Government) Act 1988

 The Australian Capital Territory (Self-Government) Act 1988 is an Act of the Parliament of Australia enacted on 6 December 1988, that establishes "a body politic under the Crown by the name of the Australian Capital Territory" and is the constitutional foundation of the Territory's government.

-Overview of provisions

-The Act creates a government for the Australian Capital Territory that is separate from the Commonwealth government.

-Part I of the Act contains a number of preliminary provisions.
+Before the act, the federal government was responsible for the administration of the ACT.

+Provisions